42dot/42dot_LLM/README_HF_PLM_1.3B.md

 - causal-lm
 license: apache-2.0
 ---
-# ChatBaker-PLM 1.3B
+# 42dot-PLM 1.3B

-**ChatBaker-PLM** is a pre-trained language model (PLM) developed by [**42dot**](https://42dot.ai/) which is trained using Korean and English text corpus.
+**42dot-PLM** is a pre-trained language model (PLM) developed by [**42dot**](https://42dot.ai/) which is trained using Korean and English text corpus.
 This repository contains a 1.3B-parameter version of the model.

 ## Model Description

 ### Hyperparameters
-ChatBaker-PLM is built upon a Transformer decoder architecture similar to the [LLaMA 2](https://ai.meta.com/research/publications/llama-2-open-foundation-and-fine-tuned-chat-models/) and its hyperparameters are listed below.
+42dot-PLM is built upon a Transformer decoder architecture similar to the [LLaMA 2](https://ai.meta.com/research/publications/llama-2-open-foundation-and-fine-tuned-chat-models/) and its hyperparameters are listed below.

 | Params | Layers | Attention heads | Hidden size | FFN size |
 | -- | -- | -- | -- | -- |